Why Decluttering Is So Hard

 Sometimes we accumulate way too much of a useful item.
 For example, I tend to keep boxes and packing materials when I get deliveries, thinking I'll be able to reuse these.
 However, I end up with far more of these than I'll ever reuse.
 I worry that I'll regret throwing out a box if, a month later, it turns out it was the perfect size box for something I need to ship.

 Try: Calculate the cost of hanging onto excess items (e.g., taking up storage space, time spent reorganizing the items) versus replacing items you later need.
-On balance, it doesn't make sense to hang onto ten different size boxes because I might need one of them.
-Try creating a rule of thumb for how much of a useful item you will store, like keeping five cardboard boxes but not more than this.
+On balance, it doesn't make sense to hang onto ten different-sized boxes, because I might need one of them.
+Try creating a rule of thumb for how much of a useful item you will store, like keeping five cardboard boxes, but not more than that.